yujunz/gitlab.com-runbooks/docs/patroni/user_grants_permission.md

 GRANT ALL PRIVILEGES on new_schema.new_table to user1;

 ```
-If we want to grant permission on all the tables of a specific schema can use `ALL TABLES IN SCHEMA ` clause:
+If we want to grant permission on all the tables of a specific schema we can use `ALL TABLES IN SCHEMA ` clause:
 ```sql

 GRANT SELECT, INSERT ON ALL TABLES IN SCHEMA new_schema TO user1;